Validating Quantum State Preparation Programs (Extended Version): Discussion: Efficiency, Scalability, and Utility

-This section compares QSV's efficiency and scalability with the state-of-the-art platforms.
-We demonstrate that QSV can effectively validate program properties to provide confidence in program correctness.
-We also show that QSV \textit{scales} to validate and realize state preparation programs regardless of the program size (in terms of number of qubits required).
+We compare QSV's efficiency and scalability with the state-of-the-art platforms.
+We show that QSV can effectively validate program properties, providing confidence in program correctness.
+We also show that QSV \textit{scales} to validate and realize state preparation programs regardless of the size (in terms of qubit number required).
 We thus justify the QSV's utility in successfully capturing bugs.

-\myparagraph{Efficiency} We discuss the program development procedure in QSV, compared to state-of-the-art systems such as Qiskit.
-Discussing the efficiency of a validation framework needs to be put in the context of human efforts for program development, as users mainly care about how to effectively use QSV to develop state preparation programs.
+\myparagraph{Efficiency.} We discuss the program development procedure in QSV, compared to other systems such as Qiskit.
+Discussing the efficiency of a validation framework needs to be put in the context of human efforts for program development, as users mainly care about how to effectively use QSV to develop programs.

 The general procedure for developing state preparation programs in QSV is the traditional test-driven program development.
-We are first given the program correctness properties, in the superposition state format, for different programs, such as the one in \Cref{sec:intro,sec:evaluation}.
-We then start implementing the program via a possible program pattern and see if we can write the correct program based on the pattern, where the \pqasm high-level abstraction helps write programs.
+We first present the program correctness properties in the superposition state format for different programs, such as the one in \Cref{sec:intro,sec:evaluation}.
+We then start implementing the program using a possible program pattern and see if we can write the correct program based on it, where the \pqasm high-level abstraction helps us write programs.
 For example, in dealing with all the programs in \Cref{fig:qiskit-data}, we first try to see if we can write all these programs via the quantum loop program pattern, and rewrite the correctness properties based on the strategy presented in \Cref{sec:quantumloop}.